AhMmedMahmoud/Intrusion-Detection-System-in-Adaptiva-AUTOSAR/README.md

 # Intrusion-Detection-System-in-Adaptiva-AUTOSAR
-- this repo represents my contribution in my graduation project.
+- this repo represents my individal contribution in my graduation project.
 - i have implemented
   - Service-Oriented Architecture using SOMEIP and SOMEIP-SD in adaptive AUTOSAR provided by communication management functional cluster
   - Cryptography Functional Cluster in adaptive AUTOSAR